-- 1. The Taxpayer's 2018 tax was deemed paid on April 15, 2019.
-The Taxpayer was able to request a refund two (2) years from that date.
-Any claim for a refund filed in the two (2) year period would be limited to amounts paid in the preceding two (2) years. - 2.
-The Taxpayer filed his 2018 Rhode Island return on June 9, 2021. - 3.
-June 9, 2021 is past the two (2) year period from the date the taxes were deemed paid that is allowed for requesting a refund. - 4.
+- 3. August 17, 2021 is past the two (2) year period from the date the taxes were deemed paid that is allowed for requesting a refund. - 4.
 The statute also allows a claim for a refund to be filed within three (3) years from the date of the return being filed. - 5.
 Thus, the Taxpayer may file a request for a refund within three (3) years of filing of the return. - 6.
 The Taxpayer is within the three (3) year period to claim a refund. - 7.
 The statute specifically limits the amount of a refund for those filed in the three (3) year period to the portion of tax paid "within the three (3) year period" as opposed to those requests filed within the two (2) year period which are limited to tax paid "during the two (2) years immediately preceding the filing of the claim." - 8.
-The Taxpayer has not paid any tax from June 9, 2021 to the present.
+The Taxpayer has not paid any tax from August 17, 2021 to the present.